Say You Will (album): Background

 Soon after the release of Time in 1995, Fleetwood Mac decided to disband.
 Around that time, Lindsey Buckingham was working on a solo album and had invited Mick Fleetwood to play drums on some tracks.
 As the sessions progressed, John McVie and Christine McVie later became involved with the project.
 In 1996, Buckingham collaborated with Stevie Nicks on the song "Twisted", which featured drumming from Fleetwood.
 By 1997, the Rumours lineup agreed to perform again for an MTV Unplugged special.
 Following the successful reunion album, The Dance, which included a live performance of "Bleed to Love Her", Christine McVie left the group, citing her fear of flying as the primary reason.

 In the early 2000s, Buckingham was finishing up a solo album but was encouraged by the band to set the material aside for a Fleetwood Mac record.
 With the exception of "What's the World Coming To?" and "Peacekeeper", all of Buckingham's Say You Will songs were considered for his aborted solo record.
-Some of Buckingham's songs on Say You Will were initially developed in the mid 1990s with Mick Fleetwood and Rob Cavallo in Hollywood.
+Some of Buckingham's songs on Say You Will were initially developed in the mid-1990s with Fleetwood and Rob Cavallo in Hollywood.
 Buckingham stated that the music he created during these solo sessions "tapped into some new areas" and were "the best that I've ever done on my own, or with Fleetwood Mac".
 Some of this material, which according to Buckingham was otherwise finished prior to the Say You Will sessions, later received some bass overdubs from John McVie and vocals from Nicks.

 With their surplus of material, the band considered making Say You Will a double album, but opted to condense it into a single disc of 18 songs.
 23 songs were ultimately recorded, of which five were cut from the album.
 "Not Make Believe", "Gift of Screws, "Down on Rodeo", "Someone's Gotta Change Your Mind", and a Rolling Stones cover of "I Am Waiting" were all considered for the track list.
 "Not Make Believe" was included on the limited edition of Say You Will, "I Am Waiting", "Down on Rodeo", and "Someone's Gotta Change Your Mind" were selected for Buckingham's Under the Skin album in 2006, and "Gift of Screws" appeared on Buckingham's 2008 album of the same name.

 The band encountered some difficulties with the sequencing for Say You Will.
 At the time, Buckingham was mastering the album in Los Angeles and Nicks was in Hawaii, so the two engaged in disagreements on the running order over the phone.
 According to Nicks, the decision to name the album Say You Will was made by Buckingham the final week she was in Maui.
 She said the band had referred to the album under the title Strangely Familiar prior to this decision.